abirami-sr/Virtual-Assistant-for-Visually-Impaired/README.md

 3)Time/Date and Battery Status – In this module the user can get the phone’s current battery status and also know date and time.

 4)Camera – This module will be used to identify Indian currency denomination and predict the notes scanned by the camera.

+UPDATE - Previously, the mobile number has been perused in the form of vast numbers and it became difficult to grasp the mobile number being spoken in a lengthy format, which is why we made a code update ensuring that the number would be read digit by digit in a faster manner as well as the mobile number will indeed be easier to understand.

 For more detials, please check my blog: https://visionandroidapp.blogspot.com/